 Her professional training is as a lawyer and she was a partner of a major law firm for many years.
 She has also been board member and chair at various financial services institutions.
 Rebecca is a previous member of the NHMRC Australian Health Ethics Committee, Research Committee and the Community and Consumer Advisory Group, and is a previous member of Research Committee.
 Rebecca has also been an observer for NHMRC grant reviews.

 Jennifer has over twenty years commercial, business development and scientific affairs experience in the biopharmaceutical industry and has held a variety of roles with responsibility for Australia, New Zealand and European markets.
-She was the first Managing Director of Sanofi Pasteur in Australia which was a start-up company and grew significantly over the 6 years of her tenure to be an established major provider of vaccines to the public and private market in Australia, New Zealand and the Pacific Region.
+She was the first Managing Director of Sanofi Pasteur in Australia.

-She has previously served on the Board of Medicines Australia where she led industry discussions with government related to the new funding arrangements for vaccines on the PBAC.
+She has previously served on the Board of Medicines Australia.
 She was also active in a variety of European and International Industry Association working groups responsible for liaison with health authorities including European Institutions and the WHO.